nabilshadman/percolate-message-passing-parallel-program/README.md

 # 1. Percolate Message Passing Parallel Program

-Percolate **message passing** parallel program using two-dimensional decomposition implemented in the C programming language.
+This project implements a **parallelized percolation simulation** using a two-dimensional decomposition approach.
+It employs the C programming language and Message Passing Interface (MPI) to efficiently divide and process a large grid across multiple computational units.
+Key features include the use of non-blocking communications for optimized data exchanges, a flexible periodic boundary condition in the horizontal direction, and a modular design aimed at extensibility and readability.
+Performance and correctness are rigorously tested, ensuring scalability and reliability.

-This project utilizes the following tech stack:
+This project utilizes the following **tech stack**:
 - **C Programming Language:** The core of the simulation and its functionality.
 - **Message Passing Interface (MPI):** For communication between processes in the parallel program.
 - **GNU Make:** For compiling the code.
 - **ImageMagick:** For visualizing the output maps.

-These tools and technologies work together to perform parallel computations and visualizations efficiently.

 ## 2. Header and Source Files